electrovir/prettier-plugin-multiline-arrays/README.md

 # Comment overrides

 -   Add a comment starting with `prettier-multiline-arrays-next-threshold:` followed by a single number to control the wrap threshold for the following line.
 When an array has _more_ elements than this number, it wraps.
 The default is `1`, which indicates that arrays with more than 1 element will wrap.
+Example: `// prettier-multiline-arrays-next-threshold: 5`
 -   Add a comment starting with `prettier-multiline-arrays-next-line-pattern:` followed by a pattern of numbers to control how many elements will appear on each line for an array on the following line.
 Example: `// prettier-elements-per-line: 2 1 3`.
 The default is just `1`.
 Any given pattern will repeat endlessly.
 See the `Examples` section below. _This option overrides Prettier's default wrapping; multiple elements on one line will not be wrapped even if they don't fit within the column count._

+To set a comment override for multiple arrays following the comment, change `next` to `set`.
+Examples:

+-   `prettier-multiline-arrays-set-threshold: 5`
+-   `prettier-multiline-arrays-set-line-pattern: 2 1 3`

+To later undo a `set` comment, use `prettier-multiline-arrays-reset`.

 # Examples